taq/traquitana/README.md

   localhost and make some tests on it 'till you think is safe deal with real apps on production servers.

+  Also, if you want multiple targets, you can use the names you want, just "default" is reserved on a multiple targets file, to use when you don't specify any tags.
+Take a look on the custom.yml file provided and use -t or --target <target>.

 - Run traq (just type traq).
 	- It will search for changed files
 	- Will create a list with the file names found